A person standing at a podium giving a speech to graduates.

 • Curriculum coverage, but be aware of Barr and Tagg

-• Comparison to other: departments, national norms; institutions
+• Comparisons to other: departments; national norms; etc.

 • Placement success: jobs/salaries; graduate schools